-LIV Golf has released its 14-event schedule for 2023, including eight tournaments to be played in the United States.
+LIV Golf’s 14-event schedule for 2023 included eight tournaments to be played in the United States.

+The LIV tour schedule includes summer stops in Europe before returning to the United States for its home stretch.
 The Old White at The Greenbrier in West Virginia hosts from August 4–6, then Trump National Bedminster in New Jersey takes center stage August 11–13.
-The final two U.S. events in 2023 take place at Rich Harvest Farms in Chicago on September 22–24, and Trump National Doral in Miami October 20–22.
-The LIV Team Championship will be in Saudi Arabia November 3–5.
+The final two U.S. events in 2023 were scheduled to take place at Rich Harvest Farms in Chicago on September 22–24, and Trump National Doral in Miami October 20–22 before news that the team championship moved from Saudi Arabia to Florida.